ahammel/ProbeGenerator/README.md

     <gene>:    the name of the gene of interest.
 Acceptable characters are
                alphanumerics plus '_-/.'.
 Case is not significant.

-    <feature>: the name of the feature of interest ('exon', 'intron', etc.), or
+    <feature>: the name of the feature of interest ('exon', 'intron', etc.).
-               '*'.
                Case is not significant.
+               *CURRENTLY ONLY EXONS ARE SUPPORTED* so this field must be given the value 'exon'.

     <number>:  the cardinality of the feature of interest (1 for the first exon,
                etc.).
 Must be a digit or '*'.